-Sulphoraphane enhances decreases cerebral edema (swelling) following traumatic brain injury.
-Administration of sulphoraphane to traumatic brain injured mice resulted in an up-regulation of Nrf2-dependent antioxidant enzymes and a reduction of oxidative damage after Traumatic Brain Injury (TBI).
-In accordance with these biochemical changes, sulphoraphane also significantly reduced neuronal death, contusion volume, and neurological dysfunction after TBI.
+Sulforaphane enhances decreases cerebral edema (swelling) following traumatic brain injury.
+Administration of sulforaphane to traumatic brain injured mice resulted in an up-regulation of Nrf2-dependent antioxidant enzymes and a reduction of oxidative damage after Traumatic Brain Injury (TBI).
+In accordance with these biochemical changes, sulforaphane also significantly reduced neuronal death, contusion volume, and neurological dysfunction after TBI.

 8. Benefits the cardiovascular system

 Suffice it to say that of all vegetables studied it is the cabbage/broccoli family with the most protective effects, according to a 2015 study “Phyto-chemical compounds and protection from cardiovascular diseases: a state of the art”.
 [32b]